Long-Term Care Insurer Cannot Be Sued for Elder Financial Abuse

 Read moreOlder people are vulnerable to financial abuse, whether by a family member, financial professional, or stranger.
-Understanding the threat of financial exploitation seniors face can help them avoid people who want to steal their money, identity, government benefits, or possessions.
+Understanding the threat of financial abuse that seniors face can help them avoid people who are seeking to steal their money, identity, government benefits, or possessions.

-Financial abuse of an elder can happen when another person or entity uses undue influence to control a senior’s finances.
-The senior is usually suffering from a form of diminished capacity that prevents them from managing their finances independently.
+Financial abuse of an older person can happen when another person or entity uses undue influence to control a senior’s financial resources.

 Local Elder Law Attorneys in Your City